Create notification endpoints

 For HTTP, enter the URL to send the notification.
 Select the auth method to use: None for no authentication.
 To authenticate with a username and password, select Basic and then enter credentials in the Username and Password fields.
-To authenticate with a token, select Bearer, and then enter the authentication token in the Token field.
+To authenticate with an API token, select Bearer, and then enter the API token in the Token field.

 For Slack, create an Incoming WebHook in Slack, and then enter your webHook URL in the Slack Incoming WebHook URL field.